prasenjit-c/prasenjit-c.github.io/blogpages/hbm-nvidia-part3.md

 This asymptotic analysis reveals that as the size of the matrices increases, GEMM becomes more compute-bound.
 Consequently, memory bandwidth is typically not a major performance bottleneck for large matrices.
 However, for smaller matrices, memory access latency and bandwidth play a significant role in overall performance, making it challenging to fully utilize the GPU's compute capabilities.

 With the roofline model established, we can now use it as a reference to evaluate how GEMM actually performs on NVIDIA GPUs.

+### NVIDIA BLAS

+Like other major hardware vendors, NVIDIA provides highly optimized implementations of BLAS (Basic Linear Algebra Subprograms) routines.
+In the NVIDIA ecosystem, CUTLASS and cuBLAS are the two primary libraries widely adopted as backends for performing GEMM operations across a variety of software platforms.

+In this post, our focus will be on analyzing GEMM performance using cuBLAS.

+For further details, you can refer to the official [cuBLAS documentation](https://docs.nvidia.com/cuda/cublas/index.html) and the [GEMM function API reference](https://docs.nvidia.com/cuda/cublas/#cublas-t-gemm).